-In another part of the same issue of the ISO journal, an editorial quotes Hasan Juma'a Awad, president of the Basra Oil Workers Union.
-He wrote in the February 18th British Guardian, "The resistance to the occupation forces is a God-given right of Iraqis, and we, as a union, see ourselves as a necessary part of this resistance - although we will fight using our industrial power, our collective strength as a union, and as part of civil society which needs to grow in order to defeat both still-powerful Saddamist elites and the foreign occupation of our country."
-That is, he stands opposed to the U.S. and British occupation and also to the Ba'athist remnants, presumably including those in the resistance.
-Union officials in Iraq have been persecuted by the occupation (which still carries out Saddam's laws against unions in the state-owned oil industry), and also have been assaulted and murdered by resistance forces.
-In any case, this a constituent assembly, pass a law to give land to the peasants, nor do other things it had promised.
+In another part of the same issue of the ISO journal,an editorial quotes Hasan Juma'a Awad, president of the Basra Oil Workers Union.
+He wrote in the February 18th British Guardian, "The resistance to the occupation forces is a God-given right of Iraqis, and we, as a union, see ourselves as a necessary part of this resistance - although we will fight using our industrial power, our collective strength as a union, and as part of civil society which needs to grow in order to defeat both still-powerful Saddamist elites and the foreign bureaucracy left over from the Czarist state.
+The government did not end the unpopular war, call elections for a constituent assembly, pass a law to give land to the peasants, nor do other things it had promised.
 At the same time, the soviets really had the support of the majority of the people; the Provisional Government could not do anything without the okay of the soviets.
 What made this double system (or "dual power," as it was called) work for a time, was that the majority in the soviets was moderate socialists who supported the Provisional Government.
 These reformist social democrats (Mensheviks) and reformist peasant-populists (Social Revolutionaries) were opposed to taking power into the hands of the soviets, even with them in charge.
 These right-wing socialists continued to support the Provisional Government, which was composed of pro-capitalist politicians - and then these reformist socialists joined the government, in alliance with the capitalist parties.
 The leader of the Provisional Government was Alexander Kerensky, a liberal.